4ZM/4zm.github.io/docs/posts/2024-12-25-a-simple-elf/a-simple-elf.md

 0000000000004000 g       .dynamic	0000000000000000 _end
 ```

 There's still a lot going on here, but at least it now fits on one screen.
-As expected, `objdump -f ./hi` gives us a new start address: `0x1050`.
+As expected, `objdump -f` gives us a new start address: `0x1050`.
 It's our `startup` function!

 Let's continue simplifying!